10 Facts About Scottish Fold Cats

 Sir Arthur Conan Doyle, bagpipes, and some of the world’s finest whiskies all hail from Scotland—but the country’s most lovable export might be the Scottish Fold Cat.
-(Sorry, Scottish Terriers.)
-Learn more about the floppy-eared feline, whose popularity has grown so much across the Pond that the Cat Fanciers’ Association (CFA) named it America’s 10th most beloved breed [PDF] in 2014.
+(Sorry, Scottish terriers.)
+Learn more about the floppy-eared feline, whose popularity has grown across the Pond.

 Apart from its large, wide-spaced eyes and round body, a Scottish Fold’s most distinguishing feature is its ears.
 They bend forward and “fold” closely over the cat’s head—a characteristic that often prompts people to compare the kitty’s appearance to an owl or a teddy bear.

 This trait is caused by an incomplete dominant gene that resulted from a spontaneous mutation.
 It affects the cartilage in the cat’s body; while the Scottish Fold’s ears are the most visible sign of this abnormality, the rest of its body is also impacted.

 2. ...
 That sometimes causes health problems.

 Scottish Folds suffer from varying degrees of osteochondrodysplasia, a painful condition that’s characterized by defective bone development and bone and cartilage abnormalities.
 In severe cases, it can lead to arthritis; fusing of the tail, ankles, and knees; lameness; misshapen limbs; and an abnormal posture and walk.
 To avoid potential deformities, breeders out-cross Scottish Folds with straight-eared cats, like British or American Shorthairs.

 3. Scottish Folds are born with straight ears.